ray-project/ray/doc/source/rllib/core-concepts.rst

 Key Concepts
 ============

 On this page, we'll cover the key concepts to help you understand how RLlib works and how to use it.
-In RLlib you use `algorithms` to learn in problem environments.
+In RLlib you use ``algorithms`` to learn in problem environments.
-These algorithms use `policies` to select actions for your agents.
+These algorithms use ``policies`` to select actions for your agents.
-Given a policy, `evaluation` of a policy produces `sample batches` of experiences.
+Given a policy, ``evaluation`` of a policy produces ``sample batches`` of experiences.
-You can also customize the `training_iteration`s of your RL experiments.
+You can also customize the ``training_iteration``\s of your RL experiments.

 Algorithms
 ----------

 Algorithms bring all RLlib components together, making learning of different tasks accessible via RLlib's Python API and its command line interface (CLI).
-Each Algorithm class is managed by its respective AlgorithmConfig (e.g. `PPOConfig` for `PPO`).
+Each ``Algorithm`` class is managed by its respective ``AlgorithmConfig``, for example to configure a ``PPO`` instance, you should use the ``PPOConfig`` class.
-An Algorithm sets up its rollout workers and optimizers, and collects training metrics.
+An ``Algorithm`` sets up its rollout workers and optimizers, and collects training metrics.
-Algorithms also implement the :ref:`Tune Trainable API <tune-60-seconds>` for easy experiment management.
+``Algorithms`` also implement the :ref:`Tune Trainable API <tune-60-seconds>` for easy experiment management.

 You have three ways to interact with an algorithm.
 You can use the basic Python API or the command line to train it, or you can use Ray Tune to tune hyperparameters of your reinforcement learning algorithm.